-Over 60% of the emergency room treated injuries occurred on park or school playgrounds and 51% percent of the treated children were between the ages of 5 and 0.
-Mankov bars and playground gyms swing sets and clid the ages of 5 and 9.
+Over 60% of the emergency room treated injuries occurred on park or school playgrounds and 51% percent of the treated children were between the ages of 5 and 9.
 Monkey bars and playground gyms, swing sets and slides accounted for the majority (80 percent) of the total injuries.